Posterior Contraction for Sparse Neural Networks in Besov Spaces with Intrinsic Dimensionality: Properties of ReLU networks for Besov spaces

-This section introduces the approximation theory for ReLU networks, illustrating how they can approximate a broad class of functions.
-In particular, ReLU networks possess the universal approximation property, meaning that with sufficient depth or width, they can approximate any anisotropic Besov function on $[0, 1]^d$ to arbitrary accuracy.
-We present the theoretical foundations underlying this property and discuss the implications for both the design and theoretical understanding of deep learning models. {Let $\tilde{\Phi}(\cdot)=\Set{{f_\theta : \theta \in \Theta(\cdot)}}$ denote the neural network model space without the $\mathrm{Clip}_1$ function.}
+This section describes key properties of ReLU networks, highlighting their capacity to approximate a broad class of functions.
+In particular, ReLU networks exhibit the universal approximation property: with sufficient depth or width, they can approximate any anisotropic Besov function on $[0,1]^d$ to arbitrary accuracy.
+We develop the theoretical foundations of this property and discuss its implications for both the design and theoretical understanding of deep learning models.
+Let $\tilde{\Phi}(\cdot)=\Set{f_\theta:\theta\in\Theta(\cdot)}$ denote the NN model space without the $\mathrm{clip}$ function.

-For the first step, it is important to note that a ReLU neural network can approximate the cardinal B-spline with arbitrary precision \citep{suzuki_deep_2021,suzuki2018adaptivity}.
-Define $\BSBS(x) = 1$ for $x \in [0, 1]$, and $0$ otherwise.
-The cardinal B-spline of order $m$ is obtained by taking the convolution of $\BSBS$ recursively:
+For the first step, note that a ReLU NN can approximate a cardinal B-spline with arbitrary precision \citep{suzuki_deep_2021,suzuki2018adaptivity}.
+Define $\BSBS(x) = 1$ for $x \in [0,1]$ and $\BSBS(x) = 0$ otherwise.
+The cardinal B-spline of order $m$ is obtained recursively by convolution:

 where $(f \ast g)(x) := \int f(x - t)g(t)dt$.
 For $k \in \mathbb{Z}_+$ and $j = (j_1, \ldots, j_d) \in \mathbb{Z}_+^d$, define